How to Go Slow to Get there Faster

 We Weren’t Built for This!

 Just a little over a hundred years ago, people traveled by foot or horseback.
+Today, we fly around the world, have high speed rails, and can drive 150mph if we choose.

 Who am I to be teaching all of this stuff?